 Contact us today, we can help you.

 If you have suffered a work injury, you will need an attorney.
 Call us at 305-455-9754.
 You can also communicate with us through the internet.
 We offer free initial consultations at our offices in Miami, Ft.
-Lauderdale, Boca Raton, and West Palm Beach, Florida.
+Lauderdale, Boca Raton, and West Palm Beach, FL, and in Los Angeles and La Mirada, CA.